 Many personal injury laws date back to old "common law rules."
 Common law refers to law made by judges, as opposed to laws made by legislatures or passed in bills and statutes.

-When a judge hears and decides a case, his decision on that issue of law becomes binding precedent on all other courts in the state that are "lower" than the deciding judge’s court.
+When a judge hears and decides a case, her decision on that issue of law becomes binding precedent on all other courts in the state that are "lower" than the deciding judge’s court.
 These other courts then have to apply what the first judge said, and eventually, all of this binding precedent creates a body of "common law."

 Common law can and does differ from state to state, so the rules for personal injury law may not be uniform across the country.
-Much of the common law has been collected into something called the Restatement of Torts, which is sort of a guidebook that explains what the rules are, and a lot of states draw guidance from this on personal injury matters.
+Much of the common law has been collected into something called the Restatement of Torts, which is a sort of guidebook that explains what the rules are, and a lot of states draw guidance from this on personal injury matters.

 No two accidents are exactly the same, so no two personal injury cases will follow the same path.
-But there are some standard steps that most personal injury cases share, from a big picture standpoint.
+But there are some standard steps that most personal injury cases take, from a big picture standpoint.

 Defendant Does Something to Injure Plaintiff.
 This can be almost any bad act on the part of the defendant, with the exception of contractual breaches, which are handled under a separate body of law known as "contract law."